alexcsia/WebDevProject/README.md

 Post Deletion: Authors can delete their own posts.
 Depending on the implementation, administrators may also have the ability to delete any post.

 Commenting System: Readers can leave comments on individual blog posts.
 Comments typically include the commenter's name, comment content, and timestamp.
-Comments can be moderated by the blog owner.

 Search Functionality: Users can search for specific posts based on keywords, tags, categories, or author names.